Where do I register for the tests required for MAT admission?

 Is the TEACH program competitive?

-The TEACH program is the largest teaching program in Louisiana.
-Over 100 applicants apply for our program every year.
-Most of our applicants overachieve the minimum requirements.
+Yes!
+Over 100 applicants apply for our program every yea, and most of our applicants overachieve the minimum requirements.
 In addition, Louisiana Public Broadcasting, National Public Radio, and the New York Times are broadcasting our program.
-For more information, please visit our "Success Story".

 What school districts can I work in for my internship?